Cartographic projection filter.

 portions of the input line are appended to the output line.

-Input geographic data (longitude and latitude) must be in DMS format and input
+Input geographic data (longitude and latitude) must be in DMS or decimal degrees format and input

 cartesian data must be in units consistent with the ellipsoid major axis or